Enchanted Intimate Ireland - A Small Coach Escorted Tour

 USA - Dublin

 Depart USA for overnight flight to Ireland.
 Dinner is served shortly after take-off.

 After a hearty Irish breakfast we meet out driver guide in the lobby.
 We take a half day panoramic view of Dublin.
+Included is a visit to Guinness Storehouse.
 Your driver will drop you off at Grafton Street in the heart of Dublin where you can enjoy lunch in one of the many pubs or restaurants.
 As you walk along, you're bound to find yourself mesmerized by the dozen or so street performers and musicians hoping to entertain you.
 You may want to venture to Temple Bar; the neighborhood is Dublin's famous party hub for a Guinness.
-This evening the driver guide will transport you to Taylor’s Three Rocks for a rip roaring evening of song and dance accompanied by great selections of Irish food to delight your palate.
 Overnight in Dublin.